 - What are the adoption rates or implementation goals for your product?

-This results in stronger decision-making by every marketer because they can gauge any adjustments against current goals, plans, and business objectives.
-The cherry on top, is finding a way to bring all your planning, budgeting, and measurements together in one view.
+This this results in stronger decision-making by every marketer because they can gauge any adjustments against current marketing goals, plans, and business objectives.
+Finally, the cherry on top is finding a way to bring all your planning, budgeting, and measurements together in one view.

 2. Align marketing KPIs to the planning and measurement hierarchy

-You can’t measure the success of a marketing program, without knowing what success looks like.
-We recommend defining the KPIs, targets, and goals during the planning process to better measure the ultimate success of your marketing investment.
+You can’t measure the success of a marketing program, without first knowing what success looks like.
+We recommend taking time defining the KPIs, targets, and goals during the planning process to better measure the ultimate success of your marketing investment.

 Bonus points if you collaborate with other stakeholder departments on KPIs.
-This automatically elevates your metrics from a marketing-only investment to relevant for the whole company.
-Now everyone’s on the same page regarding marketing’s impact and how their investments support overall business growth.
+This automatically elevates your metrics from solely a marketing-only investment to one that is relevant for the whole company.
+Now everyone is on the same page regarding marketing’s impact and how their investments support overall business growth.

 Building KPIs and measurement goals into marketing plans, sets you up to measure against them as you execute.
-Now you’re eliminating big surprises at the end of a campaign or program, and have an optimizing metric to help you adjust plans over time.
+Now you’re eliminating big surprises at the end of a campaign or program.
+In addition, you have an optimizing metric to help you adjust plans over time.

 3. Get marketing and finance in lockstep